- Time and Materials vs. Fixed-fee

-- Why do companies prefer to stick with the fixed-price model, and why they're (usually) wrong?
+- Why do companies prefer to stick with the fixed-fee model, and why they're (usually) wrong?

-- When is the Time&Materials pricing model the only possible option?
+- When is the Time and Materials pricing model the only possible option?

 - What projects are suitable for the fixed-price model?